knead/knead.github.io/index.md

 [^bb]: asd as dassaa dads

-AI software is still software.
-As such it needs maintenance, validation, interfacing to other software, and usability additions.
+*AI software is still software.
+As such it needs maintenance, validation, interfacingred*{: style="color: red"}.

+to other software, and usability additions.
 That is, AI software needs care and feeding by software engineers.

 [^cc]: asd add a aa ads as